-(Please note that although the screen shots in this article are from Pic Scanner, the tips apply equally to Pic Scanner Gold).
+(Although the screen shots below are from Pic Scanner, these tips also apply to Pic Scanner Gold).

 To begin with, know that iPhone 6s/7/8/X and iPad Pro have 12 MP cameras, iPhone 5/6 and iPad Air 2 have 8 MP, and older models only have 5 MP or less.
 Scan resolution will obviously depend on the iPhone/iPad model and camera.

 2) Scan 1-2 photos at a time:

 Our apps speed up scanning by letting you scan multiple photos simultaneously.
 The examples below show how to scan two or four photos:

 Scanning four at a time is obviously faster than scanning two, but it halves the scan resolution.
 The more photos you squeeze into each scan, the fewer pixels you’ll get in each cropped photo.
 So if you plan to archive or make reprints, scan one or two photos at a time.
 For quick sharing on Facebook, scanning 3-4 may be OK.